 Stocks and shares ISAs, also referred to as investment ISAs, offer a variety of ways to invest your money tax-free.
 While you can choose to invest your ISA allowance, set by the government, in a variety of stock-linked investments, this guide looks at how to compare investment fund ISAs.

 Knowing how to compare stocks and shares ISAs will help you make the right decision about where to invest your annual ISA allowance for the best returns.

 Read on to discover what you should look for when comparing investment fund ISAs…

 How to compare investment ISAs

 While there are several different investments you can make using your annual ISA allowance one of the most popular choices is through an investment fund.
-Although you can choose to buy individual stocks and shares inside an ISA wrapper, this option tends to be for seasoned investors who understand the markets and take a keen interest in trading.
+Although you can choose to buy individual stocks and shares inside an ISA wrapper, this option tends to be for seasoned investors and people with a high appetite for risk who understand the markets and take a keen interest in trading.